The move from high school to college can feel overwhelming. Knowing the basics will help you prepare for the transition.

 - All engineering students take a common first-year course sequence.
 It's generally quite easy to change from one engineering major to another, so don't put too much pressure on yourself to get it right the first time.

-- If you've narrowed down your search to an area of interest, but are undecided about which specific major to choose, select one of our general options.
+- If you've narrowed down your search to an area of interest, but are undecided about which specific major to choose, select one of our interest-focused general programs.
 With any of these, you'll take the same classes as any other first-year students on campus.

-- If you are totally undecided on a major, select our Exploring Majors option.
-You will take general education courses required for all majors and will have access to an academic advisor who can help point you in the right direction.
+- If you are totally undecided on a major, select our Undeclared: Exploring Majors program.
+You will take general education courses required for all majors and will have access to an academic advisor who can help point you in the direction that's right for you.

 Understanding Credit Hours

 College credits are a lot different than those in your high school schedule.

 - Each course has a credit value assigned to it.
 Generally, the number of credits is the amount of time (in hours) you will spend in class during the week for the 14-week semester.
 So a 4-credit calculus course will meet for one hour, four days per week (or possibly two hours, two days per week).